robertogreco99/Tesi/README.md

    - Comparing the names of distorted videos with the original video's name using regex.
    - Retrieving information (resolution, bitrate, codec, etc.) from a metadata JSON dataset file.
    - Creating commands to run the VMAF script with Podman and saving them to a commands.txt file.
    - Supporting multiple models: Allows the use of one or more VMAF models specified in the configuration.
+   -Passing the USE_LIBVMAF parameter as either true or false in the command for the VMAF evaluation
+  - Passing the USE_ESSIM parameter as either true or false in the command, along with the ESSIM_PARAMS string for the eSSIM evaluation

   To run the script : `python3 create_commands.py Json/config.json`.
   The output is saved in `OUTPUT_DIR/{DATASETNAME}/commands_{DATASETNAME}`
 ## 4. **Run the  run_vmaf_simulation.py script to ecxecute the simulation**

 Every command is a shell command that runs a shell file `run_experiments.sh`.
 This script is designed to process video files for quality assessment using a variety of parameters.
-- The script expects 21 arguments, such as directories for reference and distorted videos, output paths, model version, dataset details, hash_dir_server,mos_dir_server and output_dir_server and video properties (e.g., resolution, codec, bitrate).
+- The script expects 24 arguments, such as directories for reference and distorted videos, output paths, model version, dataset details, hash_dir_server,mos_dir_server and output_dir_server , video properties (e.g., resolution, codec, bitrate) , use_libmaf and use_essim flag and the essim_params_string.
 - It checks that the necessary directories for input, output, mos and hashes exist, exiting with an error if any are missing.It defines file paths for the original and distorted videos, as well as output paths for decoded and resized versions.
 - The script decodes the distorted video using ffmpeg,if the decoded file does not already exist, with different options based on the dataset.
 It may convert the video to a specific format (e.g., .y4m or .yuv).
     - For ITS4S, decode to YUV420p in a .y4m file.